Epigenetic Tracking: a Model for Multicellular Biology: Development

-This featureappears consistent with the information we have on the set of biological stem cells involved in the generation of particular organs or systems, such as the hematopoietic system \cite{Reya01}.
+The set of stem cells and mobile codes generated during development has a hierarchical, or tree, structure (Fig.~\ref{biocells}).
+This feature appears consistent with the information we have on the set of biological stem cells involved in the generation of particular organs or systems, such as the hematopoietic system \cite{Reya01}.
 Our model provides also a means to bridge the conceptual gap between embryonic and adult stem cells: embryonic stem cells correspond to elements in the tree near the root, while adult stem cells correspond to the leaves of the tree.
 It also explains how adult stem cells are generated, with the mechanism of conversion from normal cells.

+This abstract model of development can be refined by linking the cellular behaviour with modules which reproduce specific intracellular mechanisms, such as Hox genes, morphogen- and growth factor-related pathways.
+A scheme of the interplay of these factors and their relation to the phenomena of stem activation and stem formation is reported in Fig.~\ref{framen}.
+The mobile code of a stem cell can trigger the activation of the \textit{growth factor production module}, dedicated to the production of growth factors (Fig.~\ref{framen}, upper panel, left part).
+This module contains the macro genes described above.
+The growth factors exit the cell and are received by a neighbouring normal cell (Fig.~\ref{framen}, upper panel, right part), and are processed by dedicated \textit{growth factor (GF) modules}.
+As a result, the cell enters the cell cycle and/or activates other genes needed for differentiation.

 In ET the process of normal-stem conversion is achieved through the presence of simulated morphogens, with the following mechanism.
 Some stem cells (Fig.~\ref{signals}) become sources of specific morphogens (belonging to a number of distinct types).
 These signals partition the space into regions, each characterised by a distinct combination of concentration values.
 For example, all cells in a given region ``sense'' one morphogen with concentration 7, another morphogen with concentration 4, etc. (concentration values are integer numbers which represent categories or ranges of actual concentration values).
 In each region a normal cell is selected and turned into a stem cell.